Batten DiseaseEn Español (Spanish Version)

 Adult NCL (Kufs disease or Party's disease)—symptoms usually begin to appear before age 40.
 Symptoms progress slowly and are usually milder.
 However, this form of the disease usually does shorten a person's life span.

 Batten disease is often difficult to diagnose because it is so rare.
 Vision problems are often the first symptoms.
 Therefore, an initial diagnosis may result from an eye exam.
-To confirm the diagnosis, tests are taken.
-These include:

 Copyright © Nucleus Medical Media, Inc.